nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Edits the person at the specified `NRIC`.
 The NRIC **must be a valid IC number**
 * At least one of the optional fields must be provided.
+* If the provided fields are the same as the original, the command will still work.
 * Must edit appropriate fields based on whether the person is a patient or doctor (e.g. can't update condition of a doctor)
 * Existing values will be updated to the input values.